Last month’s edition of “Motion Control” introduced the VCCM equation:

 Proper system design requires that all necessary operating points lie within the operating envelope.
 It is normal to seek out the worst cast operating point, usually where the force-velocity product is maximum (maximum power), and ensure that the operating envelope encompasses that point.
 If that point is indeed the worst-case operating point, then, by definition, all other required operating points are less demanding.
 Therefore, they must lie within the operating envelope.

-The illustration on the previous page represents the limits for a system that is already designed — all components and the operating pressure have been established.
+The illustration at right represents the limits for a system that is already designed — all components and the operating pressure have been established.
 At design time, the components and supply pressure must be selected so that the worst-case operating point lies within the operating envelope.

 The illustration represents a system that was designed to produce 15,000 lb of stall force and a slew speed of 25.5 in./sec while extending.
 The supply pressure is 1200 psi, the cylinder has a 4-in. bore, and the rod diameter is 3 in.
 This produces a retraction envelope with a stall force of 11,250 lb and a retract slew speed of about 23 in./sec.